-Congress enacted EGRPRA1 as part of an effort to minimize unnecessary government regulation of financial institutions consistent with safety and soundness, consumer protection, and other public policy goals.
-Under EGRPRA, the appropriate federal banking agencies (Office of the Comptroller of the Currency, Board of Governors of the Federal Reserve System, and Federal Deposit Insurance Corporation; herein Agencies2) and the Federal Financial Institutions Examination Council (FFIEC) must review their regulations to identify outdated, unnecessary, or unduly burdensome requirements imposed on insured depository institutions.
+Congress enacted EGRPRA as part of an effort to minimize unnecessary government regulation of financial institutions consistent with safety and soundness, consumer protection, and other public policy goals.
+Under EGRPRA, the appropriate federal banking agencies (Office of the Comptroller of the Currency, Board of Governors of the Federal Reserve System, and Federal Deposit Insurance Corporation; herein Agencies) and the Federal Financial Institutions Examination Council (FFIEC) must review their regulations to identify outdated, unnecessary, or unduly burdensome requirements imposed on insured depository institutions.
 The Agencies are required, jointly or individually, to categorize regulations by type, such as "consumer regulations" or "safety and soundness" regulations.
 Once the categories have been established, the Agencies must provide notice and ask for public comment on one or more of these regulatory categories.

-1 Pub.
-L. No. 104-208, Div.
-A, Title II, §2222, 110 Stat.
+$^2$ Pub.
+L. 104-208, Div.
+A, Title II, $\S 2222$ , 110 Stat.
 3009 (1996); codified at 12 U.S.C.
 3311.

-2 The Office of Thrift Supervision was still in existence at the time EGRPRA was enacted and was included in the listing of Agencies.
+&lt;sup>3 The Office of Thrift Supervision was still in existence at the time EGRPRA was enacted and was included in the listing of Agencies.
 Since that time, the OTS has been eliminated and its responsibilities have passed to the Agencies and the Consumer Financial Protection Bureau.